saratSubramaniam/angular-custom-dropdown/README.md

 # angular-custom-dropdown
 A free reusable dropdown component for Angular 4 and above

-Do you want to quickly setup a dropdown list with dynamic data, optional checkbox to make your UI look better ?
+Do you want to quickly setup a dropdown list in your angular project - with dynamic data, optional checkbox to make your UI look better ?
 The angular-custom-dropdown is the one you should consider!

 ## Inclusion in your project